 All employees receive training covering basic information about confidentiality, data protection and the actions to take upon identifying a potential data breach.

-The nominated data controller/auditors/protection officers for the Company are trained appropriately in their roles under the GDPR.
+The nominated data controller/auditors/protection officers for the Company are trained appropriately in their roles under the UK GDPR.

 All employees who need to use the computer system are trained to protect individuals’ private data, to ensure data security, and to understand the consequences to them as individuals and the Company of any potential lapses and breaches of the Company’s policies and procedures.